HuseyinHartavi/HuseyinHartavi/README.md

 ### Hello there, I'm Huseyin

-- I am a Computer Scientist and Software Engineer.
+- I am a Software Developer and Computer Engineer.

 ### Contact me: